• Skip to primary navigation

 Step by step photo instruction collage for making mincemeat muffins part 2.

-• As with any muffin recipe, be careful not to over mix the muffin batter.
-Over mixing will result in tough muffins...and nobody likes a tough muffin!
+• Be careful not to over-mix the muffin batter.
+Over mixing will result in tough muffins.

 🍴 Serving suggestions

-Sometimes (if I'm feeling in the mood to make a pudding), I serve them up for dessert with creamy custard or no churn honeycomb ice cream on the side.
+Sometimes I serve them for dessert with creamy custard or no churn honeycomb ice cream.

 A muffin cut in half to show the fruity mincemeat centre.